Icinga/icingaweb2-module-vspheredb/doc/01-Installation.md

 Installation from .tar.gz
 -------------------------

-Download the latest version and extract it to a folder named `vspheredb` in one of your Icinga Web 2 module path directories.
+Download the ~~latest version~~ (not yet) and extract it to a folder named `vspheredb` in one of your Icinga Web 2 module path directories.

 You might want to use a script as follows for this task:
 ```sh